UltraSR: Spatial Encoding is a Missing Key for Implicit Image Function-based Arbitrary-Scale Super-Resolution: Methods

 \subsection{Periodic Spatial Encoding}

 Learning how to reconstruct the high-frequency part of the image is the key in the SR task.
 Many recent works~\cite{nerf, derf, nerf++, nex} have shown that a carefully designed spatial encoding can help the network recover fine details in 3D scenes.
 LIIF~\cite{liif} overlooked the importance of these spatial encoding by directly feeding coordinates into the implicit image function represented by a vanilla MLP.
-We empirically notice that, without spatial encoding, these neural representations tend to generate images with structural distortions and noticeable artifact.
-Moreover, these artifacts appear across different resolution scales (see Figure~\ref{fig:liif_vs_ours_detail}), which may create many troubles if applied in areas requiring accuracy, such as medical applications.
-Such phenomenon also aligns with the discovery that neural networks are biased towards low-frequency signals and are insensitive to high-frequency signals~\cite{specbias, ssdgan}.
-Therefore, in order to minimize the structural distortion and to enhance the network in the high-frequency domain.
-Our \mname{} expands the 2D linear spatial input into the 48D encoding using the following equations:
+We empirically notice that, without spatial encoding, these neural representations tend to generate images with structural distortions and other noticeable artifacts.
+Moreover, these distortions and artifacts are persistent across different SR scales (see Figure~\ref{fig:liif_vs_ours_detail}), which hinder real-world applications.
+We believe that the phenomenon aligns with the recent discovery in~\cite{specbias, ssdgan} that neural networks are biased towards low-frequency signals and are insensitive to high-frequency signals.
+Therefore, in order to enhance the network in the high-frequency domain, our \mname{} expands the regular 2D linear spatial input with 48D periodic spatial encoding under the following equations:

 where the frequency parameters $w_1, w_2, ...$ are initially set to $2e^{n}, n\in 1, 2, ...$, and are later fine-tuned in training.
-We follow the convention by using $cos$ and $sin$ as our encoding functions.
+We follow the convention and use $cos$ and $sin$ as our encoding basis.
 At last, the input coordinates $\delta x$ together with their spatial encoding $\phi(\delta x)$ are feed into the implicit image function in \mname{} as shown in Equation~\ref{eq:imp_func}.